CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 - Pipette (or use graduated cylinder) 5mL **(increased to 7mL)** of PBS solution into 50mL Falcon tube with the algae pellet.
 - Vortex Falcon tube for 1 minute until PBS/algae are well mixed.
 - Pipette 1000uL into tubes aliquoted for Chl-a, carbohydrates, and backups of each.
-- Pipette 500uL into tubes aliquoted for symbiont density
+- Pipette 500uL into tubes aliquoted for symbiont density, and a back up.

 *Vortex between aliquots to ensure samples stay well mixed and integrated.*